 Using a small candle lantern can be a great way of creating height and light on a coffee table display, especially if you’re burning a nicely scented candle.

-The alternative of course is to use an LED candle (shameless plug for The Sage Haven!).
+The alternative of course is to use an LED candle (check out my full collection of handcrafted LED candles here).
 They give the same ambient glow as traditional candles without the fire risk.
 Most LED candles also have a timer so you can set it to come on every evening, a lovely welcoming glow to greet you when you settle in for the cold evenings!

 6. Put it all together